ExcelFunctions.net Logo

 ACOSH( number )

-Where the number argument is a positive real number, which must be greater than or equal to 1, and which you want to calculate the inverse hyperbolic cosine of.
+Where the number argument is the positive real number that you want to calculate the inverse hyperbolic cosine of.
+This value must be greater than or equal to 1.

-Column B of the spreadsheet below, shows examples of the Excel Acosh Function, used to calculate the inverse hyperbolic cosine of three different values.
+The following spreadsheet shows the Excel Acosh Function, used to calculate the inverse hyperbolic cosine of three different values:

 Formulas: